jesselooney/cosc383-project4/writeup.typ

 - `Phishing.png`
 - `ProfessorAlfeld.png`
 - `RobotOnRealCat.png`
+- `Steganography.png`
+- `Teach.png`
+- `Spyware.png`
+- `Security.png`

 == XOR Message

-When searching inside `Ideal.png`, we found a square of black and white pixels that looks suspiciously like an image encrypted with a 1 time pad.
-Unfortunately we're unable to decrypt it without a second message encrypted with the same key.
+When searching inside `Ideal.png` and `Dream.png` we found two separate images that look like they were both encrypted with a 1 time pad.
+We XORed them together to try to begin to identify patterns with them, and found an image that looked like a bunch of stars.

 == Encryption Key